 When the news of first pregnancy (an olive branch on my end, shared on Thanksgiving) was met with a cold “congratulations,” I knew I couldn’t do it anymore.
 I had to stop trying because I could no longer take the pain, and it wasn’t just about me anymore.
 I had a baby to protect from this pain and could no longer spend months feeling sad and anxious.

 While I wish I could tell you that having a baby erased all the pain, sadly, that’s not the case.
-I became a mom to Margot almost two years ago and she hasn’t “fixed” what was broken, but she has filled my heart in a way that I didn’t know was possible.
+I became a mom to Margot almost three years ago and she hasn’t “fixed” what was broken, but she has filled my heart in a way that I didn’t know was possible.
 The loss still exists and sometimes, it feels really sad knowing how much I love my daughter and that no one showed that kind of love to me.
 Hurting her feelings would break me, so I can’t seem to wrap my head around the way I was spoken to and treated.

 There’s the pain in knowing I did not get to experience being loved the way I love Margot, and the gift of getting to love and be loved by her.
 It is healing knowing I get to be a mother who loves my girls unconditionally, lifts them up, and supports them through everything.
 Ultimately, there’s hope in all of this.
 In the struggles I’ve gone through that have helped others feel less alone.
 In getting to be a loving mother to my own babies.